ValentinaPasqual/forgont/README.md

 ## Wikipedia extraction with LLMs
 - `wikipedia` folder contains all the files of the experiment.
 - `wikipedia/corpus` folder contains the input dataset storing 64 description of forgeries from Wikipedia
 - `wikipedia/forgont_extraction_pipeline.ipynb` is a notebook containing the code of the pipeline
+- `wikipedia/from_json_to_graph_converter.ipynb` is a notebook containing the code to conver JSON files into RDF
 - `wikipedia/outputs/` folder contains all intermediate JSON files and the RDF produced by the pipeline

 ## Austrian catalogue extraction